 Adafruit RGB Matrix Bonnet for Raspberry Pi

 You can now create a dazzling display with your Raspberry Pi with the Adafruit RGB Matrix Bonnet.
-These boards plug into your Pi and makes it super easy to control RGB matrices such as those we stock in the shop and create a colorful scrolling display or mini LED wall with ease.
+These boards plug into your Pi and make it super easy to control RGB matrices such as those we stock in the shop and create a colorful scrolling display or mini LED wall with ease.

-"Bonnet" boards work on any Raspberry Pi with a 40-pin GPIO header — Zero, Zero W/WH, Model A+, B+, Pi 2, Pi 3, and Pi 4.
-They do not work with older 26-pin boards like the original Model A or B. Note with the Pi Zero you may need to solder a header on the Pi board; it’s normally unpopulated on that model.
+- "Bonnet" boards work on any Raspberry Pi with a 40-pin GPIO header — Zero, Zero W/WH, Model A+, B+, Pi 2, Pi 3, Pi 4, and Pi 5.
+They do not work with older 26-pin boards like the original Model A or B. Note with the Pi Zero, you may need to solder a header on the Pi board; it’s normally unpopulated on that model.

 - We also have an older, HAT version of our RGB Matrix design.
 The HAT version does not come fully assembled, does not support 1/32-scan matrices, but does come with a real time clock (RTC)

-This bonnet will make your matrix projects super easy and avoids wiring complexity.
+This bonnet will make your matrix projects super easy and avoid wiring complexity.
 Let me break it down for you:

 - Simple design - plug in power, plug in IDC cable, run our Python code!